An in-depth report on the causes, diagnosis, treatment, and prevention of sinusitis.

 Emergency care is required if infection spreads beyond the nasal sinuses into the bone, brain, or other parts of the skull.
 High-dose antibiotics are administered intravenously, and emergency surgery is almost always necessary in such cases.

 Home remedies that open and hydrate the sinuses are often the only treatment necessary for mild sinusitis that is not accompanied by signs of acute infection.

 Drinking plenty of fluids and getting lots of rest is still the best advice for easing mild symptoms:

 - Water is the best fluid because it helps lubricate the mucous membranes.
-(There is no evidence that drinking milk will increase or worsen mucus, although milk is a food and should not serve as fluid replacement.)

 - Chicken soup helps with congestion and aches.
 The hot steam from the soup may be its chief advantage, although other ingredients in the soup may have anti-inflammatory effects.
 In fact, any hot beverage may have similar soothing effects from steam.
 Ginger tea or any hot tea with honey and lemon can be helpful.

 - Spicy foods that contain hot peppers or horseradish may help clear sinuses.